 The plus side to paying extra for your security deposit?

 You get that money refunded at the end of your lease term.
 The downside, of course, is that you need more cash on hand to take advantage of this strategy.
 After all, depending on your monthly lease payment, two or three months of a security deposit could easily surpass $1,000.
 You need to have the financial security in order for it to make sense to tie up that money for the length of your lease term.

-How does a car lease affect my credit score?
+How does leasing a car affect my credit score?